awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.MySQL.md

 ## Synchronizing passwords between replication source and target<a name="AuroraMySQL.Replication.passwords"></a>

- When you change user accounts and passwords on the replication source using SQL statements, those changes are replicated to the replication target automatically\.
+In Aurora MySQL version 2, when you change user accounts and passwords on the replication source using SQL statements, those changes are replicated to the replication target automatically\.

 If you use the AWS Management Console, the AWS CLI, or the RDS API to change the master password on the replication source, those changes are not automatically replicated to the replication target\.
 If you want to synchronize the master user and master password between the source and target systems, you must make the same change on the replication target yourself\.

+In Aurora MySQL version 3, binary log replication doesn't replicate to the `mysql` system database\.
+Passwords and accounts aren't replicated by binlog replication in Aurora MySQL version 3\.
+Therefore, Data Control Language \(DCL\) statements such as `CREATE USER`, `GRANT`, and `REVOKE` aren't replicated\.